cm-awais/cm-awais/README.md

 I am a Data scientist with 3+ years of experience in designing Python applications, ML models, and data analytical applications.

-I am currently working part time in [Tatneft](https://www.tatneft.ru/?lang=en) as a specialist, mostly I work on data analytical applications, writing algorithms.
-I recently learnt PowerBI.
+I am currently working part time in [Innopolis University](https://innopolis.university/en/) as a researcher, where I am performing a research on loss functions of deep neural networks.

-I participate in extracurricular activities for my leasure time, I recently learnt drawing, how to write down markdown files etc.
+I participate in extracurricular activities for my leasure time.

 ### Awards and Achievements
 - AR/VR 2020 Hackathon 3rd position